-The best film to use in the Pentax Program A will have to be based on the lens, lighting, and if you want to shoot color or black & white.
+The best film to use in the Pentax Program A will be based on the lighting conditions, your lens, and type of film you want to use.

-To eliminate having to haul around a tripod or flash, get a 35mm film that has an ISO of 400 or higher.
+To avoid having to carry around a flash and/or tripod, pick a 35mm film that has an ISO of 400 or faster.

-Kodak UltraMax 400 - A fantastic selection for a variety of lighting conditions.
-Kodak UltraMax 400 is fast enough so that you should be able to handhold the Program A in lots of scenarios.
+Kodak UltraMax 400 - A terrific option for a variety of lighting conditions.
+Using Kodak UltraMax 400 you should have the ability to handhold the Program A in just about all circumstances.

-Expect photographs to look slightly warm with amazing colors.
+Expect images to look slightly warm with amazing skin tones.

-Fujifilm Superia X-TRA ISO 400 - Based on where you are in the world, this film could be more widely available.
-It’s a great alternative to Kodak film.
+Fujifilm Superia X-TRA ISO 400 - Based on where you are in the world, this film could have greater availability.
+It’s a fantastic alternative to Kodak.

-Fuji photographs tend to have cooler tones with notable greens and blues when compared to Kodak.
+Fuji pictures tend to have cooler colors with stronger blues and greens, compared to Kodak.

-In addition, if you own a medium format camera, it's also sold in 120 film format.
+Furthermore, if you own a medium format camera, Lomography 800 is also available in 120 film format.

-Kodak Gold 200 - A staple film emulsion that was launched in the mid-1980s.
-It provides the look and feel of snapshots from the 80s and 90s.
-For the classic shooting experience have a flash.
+Kodak Gold 200 - A staple film stock that was launched in the mid-1980s.
+The film has the look and feel of snapshots from the 1980s and 90s.
+Use a flash to get the “nostalgic” look.

-Kodak Portra 400 - By far the most popular color negative film among film shooting enthusiasts online.
-Overexpose Portra 400 by 1 or 2-stops to get the overall look the film is known for.
+Kodak Portra 400 - By far the most popular color negative film among photography enthusiasts online.
+Overexpose it by 1 or 2-stops to get the appearance the film is known for.